Zrenjanin: Middle Ages

 The first historical records mentioning Zrenjanin (Bečkerek) date from the 14th century, the time when Charles I, King of Hungary and Croatia (1301–1342), used to visit Banat and spend time in his capital Timișoara.
 Near today's Zrenjanin a coin was found with the inscription "Charles I".
 Many noblemen came with the King, including the powerful Imre Becsei.
 The areas where Becsei settled down were named for him, “Bechereki” and “Beche” (Novi Bečej).
 The oldest written records of Bečkerek date from Budim Capitulum's document of collecting the Pope's tens taxes in 1326, 1331 and 1332.
-Judging by the size of the taxes, Bečkerek of 1330s was an average village.
+Judging by the size of the taxes, Bečkerek of the 1330s was an average village.
 The first settlers were the landless Hungarian peasants.
 There were the Serbs in Banat, too.
 During the reign of Louis I of Hungary (1343–1382), more Serbs migrated to the area from the south, and with them many Orthodox priests.

 After the Turkish victory at the battle of Nicopolis (1396) the Hungarian King Sigismund (1387–1437) was considering defending the territory settled by the Serbs, and he is known to have visited Bečkerek on September 30, 1398.
 The town was granted to Stefan Lazarević at the end of the 1403.
-The despot became the vassal of the Hungarian King; but he got Bečkerek and the title of the Great Head of the Torontál County.
+The despot became the vassal of the Hungarian King and was granted administrative control of Bečkerek and the title of the Great Head of the Torontál County.